Rodrigobanselmo/fullstack-takehome/README.md

 Getting setup:

 - First clone the project into your own github account.
 This will allow us to have access to it when you are done.
-- Then clone it locally to your development environment.
+- Then clone your copy to your local development environment.
 - `npm i`

 Now you are free to develop features.
 Please use a feature branch for each so we can more easily follow what you have done.